NatWest Rooster Money's Pocket Money Index 2026

 Income

-Once again, pocket money trends reveal that age is more than just a number, as regular pocket money allowance for kids increases according to age range.
-17-year-olds enjoy the highest weekly pay out at an average £8.31 a week – though this has decreased slightly, at 11p less than last year.
-Meanwhile, six-year-olds’ average pocket money comes in at £2.81 a week – a 6p improvement on last year.
+Once again, pocket money trends reveal that age is more than just a number, as regular pocket money for kids increases according to age.
+Across six to 17-year-olds, it’s up by 2.3% this year.
+17-year-olds enjoy the highest weekly pay out at an average £7.95 a week – though this has decreased slightly, at 36p less than last year.
+Meanwhile, six-year-olds’ average pocket money comes in at £2.69 a week – a 12p decrease on last year.

 Weekly regular pocket money by age